 Congress has delegated authority to the individual states regarding time, place, and manner, for conducting national elections.
 U.S. Const.
 Art.
-I, section 4, clause 1 (the Elections Clause).
-United States Term Limits v.
-Thornton, 514 U.S. 779, 804-05 (1995) ("the Times, Places and Manner of holding Elections...shall be prescribed in each State by the Legislature thereof").
-Pennsylvania's General Assembly delegated this authority to Pennsylvania's county boards of elections.
+I, section 4, clause 1.
+See also, United States Term Limits v.
+Thornton, 514 U.S. 779, 804-05, 115 S. Ct.
+1842, 1855, 131 L.Ed.2d 881, 901 (1995) ("the Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof."
+Art.
+I, § 4, cl.
+1.). delegated Pursuant to this authority, the Pennsylvania General Assembly redelegated authority to Pennsylvania's counties, and particularly to county boards of elections, to conduct these elections.
+As part of that delegation, Section 2642 of the Pennsylvania Election Code, delegates to County Boards of Elections the following: